Community Update - AQTA Timeline & Clarification

 π June β July 2024 β Assigning Admin Responsibilities

 Of other responsibilities, Br.
-Ahmadu Lee was also kind enough to:
+Ahmadu Lee was also kind

 - Handle AQTA admin responsibilities